-Delaying your period when the timing is inconvenient has become a popular and viable option for many women in the UK.
-Whilst it is commonly associated with your wedding day or honeymoon, you can use period delay tablets or contraceptives for a whole host of reasons.
+Delaying your period when the timing is commonly associated with your wedding day or honeymoon, however, you can use period delay tablets or contraceptives for a whole host of reasons.
 It gives you the freedom to enjoy a special occasion or excel in a work or sporting event, as well as many other advantages.

 Period delay is a term used for medically delaying your period from occurring at its usual time.
 This could be for a vast number of reasons depending on the person, and there are few ways to do so.

 There are a number of reasons why some women may delay their period.
 Some of these reasons could include: